Complex Langevin and other approaches to the sign problem in quantum many-body physics: Applications in non-relativistic matter: ultracold atomic gases

-In Ref.~\cite{PRD96094506} the mass-imbalanced few-body problem was studied and the average mass was fixed to $m_0 = 1$.
+In Refs.~\cite{PRD96094506,Rammelmueller2018} the mass-imbalanced few-body problem was studied and the average mass was fixed to $m_0 = 1$.
 In this way, a comparison is made possible to results obtained with the iHMC method (imaginary asymmetry -- introduced in \secref{ImaginaryAsymmetry}).
 A comparison is shown in the left panel of \figref{1d_mib_eos} for fixed values of the interaction strength $\gamma$.
 Excellent agreement of CL and iHMC is reported across a wide range of mass imbalances.
 Starting at $\bar{m} \sim 0.6$ the iHMC results start to deviate as a consequence of the instability of the analytic continuation.
 The CL results, on the other hand, remain smooth and precise up to high mass imbalances.
 The agreement between these different methods provides confidence that the CL method is suitable to study this problem.

-Recently, a worldline algorithm was adapted to study mass-imbalanced few-body systems without a sign-problem \cite{PhysRevD.99.074511, Singh:2018pci} in 1D and its results have been compared to the CL values obtained in \cite{PRD96094506} (shown in the right panel of \figref{1d_mib_eos}).
+Recently, a worldline algorithm was adapted to study mass-imbalanced few-body systems without a sign problem \cite{PhysRevD.99.074511, Singh:2018pci} in 1D and its results have been compared to the CL values obtained in \cite{PRD96094506} (shown in the right panel of \figref{1d_mib_eos}).
 On the attractive side, excellent agreement is observed for all mass imbalances, which further validates the CL method in this setting.
 A comparison on the repulsive side, however, revealed that the CL values deviate from the wordline results, which is connected to the occurrence of heavy tails mentioned above and in Ref.~\cite{PRD96094506}.
 It remains to be shown whether mass-imbalanced Fermi mixtures with repulsive interactions in the ground state are accessible with CL.
+This question is also intimately related to the applicability to the repulsive Hubbard model.

+\paragraph{Spin- and mass-imbalanced systems} Very recently, the investigation of mass-imbalanced fermionic systems was extended to study pairing phenomena based on two-body correlation functions~\cite{rammelmueller2020} which, to date, is the first determination of correlation functions with the CL approach.
+Concretely, the effect of unequal masses on the behavior of a spin-polarized system of two-component fermions was addressed.
+While it is known (theoretically) that such a system exhibits Cooper pairing at finite pair-momentum (referred to as Fulde-Ferell-Larkin-Ovchinnikov or FFLO pairing), the effect of mass imbalance in this situation remained relatively little explored.
+Notably, no exact solutions for these mass-imbalanced system are known to date whereas exact solutions from the Bethe ansatz exist for the mass-balanced case, even for finite spin imbalance~\cite{1742-5468-2007-06-P06011}, see Ref.~\cite{RevModPhys.85.1633} for a review on the Bethe ansatz.